Dental Assistant vs. Dental Hygienist

 - Sterilizing dental instruments

-- Drying patients’ mouths using suction hoses and other equipment
+- Evacuating oral cavities and keeping the patient’s mouth dry by using suction hoses and other equipment

 - Instructing patients in proper oral hygiene

-- Processing X-rays and completing lab tasks under the supervision of a dentist
+- Taking and processing dental X-rays and completing lab tasks under the direction of a dentist

 What Does a Dental Hygienist Do?

 While both roles support the dental team, there are specific duties that only a Dental Hygienist can perform.
 They examine patients for signs of oral diseases and administer preventive care.
 They also educate patients about how to maintain proper oral health and hygiene.
 Dental Hygienists often use several advanced tools on the job.
-In some cases, they may even use lasers to remove stains with the help of an air-polishing device.
-Dental Hygienists also utilize X-ray machines to check for tooth or jaw issues.
+In some cases, they may use lasers to remove stains with the help of an air-polishing device.

-Below are the summarized day-to-day responsibilities for Dental Hygienists:
+Below are the summarized day-to-day responsibilities of Dental Hygienists:

 - Removing tartar, stains, and plaque from teeth

-- Appling sealants and fluorides to help protect teeth
+- Applying sealants and fluorides to help protect teeth

 - Taking and developing dental X-rays

-- Assessing patients’ oral health and report findings to dentists
+- Assessing patients’ oral health and reporting findings to dentists

 - Documenting patient care and treatment plans